As one of the most popular programming languages in the world, Java is capable of some pretty amazing things.

-There are two main types of Java servlets – generic servlets (sometimes referred to as basic servlets) and HTTP servlets.
-Generic servlets are independent of any specific protocol, while HTTP servlets are specific to a particular HTTP protocol.
-Today, generic servlets are rare – you’ll primarily be using HTTP servlets to host your Java app.
+There are two main types – generic servlets (sometimes referred to as basic servlets) and HTTP servlets.
+These are independent of any specific protocol, while HTTP servlets are specific to a particular HTTP protocol.
+Today, generic ones are rare – you’ll primarily be using HTTP types to host your Java app.

 Servlets are like the middleman between the client and the host server.
 When you or another user want to use the Java application you’ve built and hosted on the web, a request is sent from the client’s browser to the hosting server.
 A Java servlet translates the request so that it can be executed and then sent back to the client.

-Now that you know what Java servlets are and how they work, how can using them benefit your Java app?
-What makes Java servlets better for your business than other dynamic server-side programs like Common Gateway Interface (CGI)?
+Now that you know what they are and how they work, how can using them benefit your Java app?
+What makes them better for your business than other dynamic server-side programs like Common Gateway Interface (CGI)?

-- Performance: Your Java app will run faster with the help of Java servlets because they’re able to process multiple requests simultaneously, while CGI can only handle one request at a time.
+- Performance: Your Java app will run faster with their help because they’re able to process multiple requests simultaneously, while CGI can only handle one request at a time.

-- Portability: Because Java servlets are written entirely in Java code, they’re entirely platform independent.
+- Portability: Because they are written entirely in Java code, they’re entirely platform independent.
 That means that it’s easy to switch between operating systems without having to change a thing, saving you a considerable amount of time and frustration.

-- Security: Because Java servlets are a server-side technology, they inherit the protections of the host server.
-While this depends largely on the hosting provider that you choose, it’s still far more secure than anything client-side.
+- Security: Because they are a server-side technology, they inherit the protections of the host server.
+While this depends largely on the web hosting provider that you choose, it’s still far more secure than anything client-side.